yvonnesarah/css-animation/README.md

 No installation is required to use the app.
 It is hosted online and can be accessed via a web browser.

 ## 📚 Usage
-1. Explore different sections using the navigation menu
+1. Navigation: Click the menu links (Home, About, Featured) to explore the site.
-2. Hover over the featured cats to see animation effects
+2. Hover Effects: Hover over cat cards to see interactive scaling.
+3. Animations: Titles and cards animate into view for a smooth experience.

 ## 🔗 Live Demo & Repository
 Application can be viewed here: